cjdbarlow/Part-One/dialysis.md

 * Renal Replacement Therapy (RTT) can be via:
    * Peritoneal dialysis (PD)
    * Intermittent haemodialysis (IHD)
+   IHD causes greater cardiovascular instability compared to CRRT as the fluid and electrolyte shifts occur more rapidly.
    * Continuous Renal Replacement Therapy (CRRT)
      * Continuous Veno-Venous Haemofiltration (CVVH)
      * Continuous Veno-Venous Haemodiafiltration (CVVHDF)

-* IHD causes greater cardiovascular instability compared to CRRT as the fluid and electrolyte shifts occur more rapidly.
+Method chosen depends desired effect:

-* Small molecules (<500 Da) ad electrolytes can be removed by filtration or dialysis
+* Small molecules (<500 Da) and electrolytes can be removed by filtration or dialysis
 * Medium-sized molecules (500-5000 Da) are best removed by filtration
 * Low molecular weight proteins (5000-50000 Da) are removed by filtration
-This includes removal of inflammatory proteins and may be benficial in sepsis.
+This includes removal of inflammatory proteins, which may be benficial in sepsis.
 * Water is best removed by filtration

 ##Pharmacokinetics of RRT